rinse-repeat/zig-gh-helper/README.md

 ## TODO

 Only Zig 0.9.1 is supported atm.

-Feel free to contribute more checksums if required - e.g. see example [zig-checksums-0.9.1.json](zig-checksums-0.9.1.json)
+Please feel free to contribute more checksums if required - e.g. see example [zig-checksums-0.9.1.json](zig-checksums-0.9.1.json)

 ## Other Projects